dennismogaka/SALES-SQL/README.md

 order by netsales desc
 limit 1;
 ```
-13.	/*write a query to determine which product category had lowest sales*/
+13.	**write a query to determine which product category had lowest sales**
 ```sql
 SELECT CATEGORY,
 sum(TOTAL_SALES) as netsales